 That said, the thrill of exploring local neighbourhoods may subside after a while.
 Expats could find themselves needing a break from the crowded streets and air pollution that comes with living in the city.

-Luckily, heading out of Seoul for the weekend is easier than ever due to South Korea's many transportation options.
-The country is well connected with buses and trains, making it possible for visitors to cross the country in as little as three and a half hours.
-Without much effort, expats can visit beaches, traditional cities, or even Japan
+Luckily, heading out of Seoul for the weekend is easier than ever due to South Korea’s many transport options.
+The country is well connected with buses and trains, making it possible to cross the country in as little as two and a half hours.
+Without much effort, you can visit beaches, traditional cities or even Japan.

 Weekend breaks from Seoul